-After I had been working at the larger company for a few years and had gained some valuable skills and knowledge, I decided to interview around and receive offers from competing firms.
+After I had been working at the larger company for a year or two and had gained some valuable skills and knowledge, I decided to interview around and receive offers from competing firms.

 After I had received these offers, I went back to my employer and told them that I was considering taking an offer with another company for $115,000, which was $25,000 more than my $90,000 salary at the time.

 At first, my company originally told me that they could not match the competing firm’s offer.
 However, after it was clear to them that I was going to stand my ground and leave the firm, somebody in the upper echelons of management informed me that they would offer me a salary of $120,000 a year beginning with my next pay period.
 This resulted in an instant 33% salary bump without having to change employers or take on any new responsibilities!